andreacuozzo/rasp_test_1/README.md

-## Control moving light with OLA and OpenCV on Raspberry PI Zero W with PICamera
+## Control DMX moving light with OLA and OpenCV on Raspberry PI Zero W with PICamera

 ## My scenario